Macropinosome: Role in pathogenesis

 Because the process of macropinocytosis is non-specific, many pathogens take advantage of macropinosomes to infect their target cells.
 In this way, pathogens internalized in macropinosomes avoid barriers and obstructions that the plasma membrane, cytoplasmic crowding and cortical cytoskeleton pose when moving deeper into the cytoplasm.
-One example is Ebola virus, responsible for the devastating ebola virus disease, which stimulates macropinosome formation upon binding to the target cell surface.
-Vaccinia virus (VACV), a member of poxvirus family, has also been shown to partially utilize macropinocytosis for infectious cell entry.
+One example is Zaire ebolavirus, responsible for the devastating ebola virus disease, which stimulates macropinosome formation upon binding to the target cell surface.
+Vaccinia virus (VACV), a member of Poxviridae family, has also been shown to partially utilize macropinocytosis for infectious cell entry.
 Here, both infectious forms of VACV, mature virion (MV) and enveloped virion (EV), induce their own macropinocytosis by binding to the cell surface and triggering an actin-mediated plasma membrane protrusion that eventually collapses back onto the plasma membrane sealing the attached virion inside a macropinosome, which then goes through a maturation program that leads to core activation and genome release.
 Shiga toxin produced by enterohemorrhagic E. coli has been shown to enter target cells via macropinocytosis, causing gastrointestinal tract complications.
 Other pathogens that have been shown to utilize this mechanism are Kaposi's sarcoma-associated herpesvirus and Salmonella.